 Our Class B common stock has twenty votes per share, and our Class A common stock has one vote per share.
-Because of the 20-to-1 voting ratio between our Class B and Class A common stock, the holders of our outstanding Class B initially held approximately 99.2% of the voting power of our outstanding capital stock following our IPO, with 67.9% of the voting power of our outstanding capital stock following our IPO held by our cofounders, executive officers, directors, and holders of more than 5% of our outstanding capital stock and their affiliates.
-Because the holders of our Class B common stock held in the aggregate significantly more than a majority of the combined voting power of our capital stock upon the completion of our IPO, such holders (which include all of our existing stockholders, including those holders unaffiliated with any of our co-founders, executive officers, employees or directors) control all matters submitted to our stockholders for approval.
+Because of the 20-to-1 voting ratio between our Class B and Class A common stock, the holders of our outstanding Class B hold approximately 98.5% of the voting power of our outstanding capital stock as of June 30, 2019, with 69.2% of the voting power of our outstanding capital stock held by our co-founders, executive officers, directors, and holders of more than 5% of our outstanding capital stock and their affiliates.
+Because the holders of our Class B common stock hold in the aggregate significantly more than a majority of the combined voting power of our capital stock, such holders (which include all of our existing stockholders, including those holders unaffiliated with any of our co-founders, executive officers, employees or directors) control all matters submitted to our stockholders for approval.
 The holders of Class B common stock will no longer hold in the aggregate over 50% of the voting power of our outstanding capital stock once the Class B common stock represents in the aggregate less than approximately 4.76% of our outstanding capital stock.